RKrueg/Programming-Language-Suggester/README.md

 ## Known Bugs

-* _Currently, the site only changes the results based off of answers to two questions out of the five available._
+* _Currently, the site only changes the results based off of answers to two questions out of the five available.
+Would like to have results based off of input to all the questions._

 ## License